kubevirt/hyperconverged-cluster-operator/docs/cluster-configuration.md

 **Default**: `true`

 ### deployTektonTaskResources Feature Gate
-Set the `deployTektonTaskResources` feature gate to true to allow SSP operator to deploy its resources.
-SSP operator will deploy example pipelines and tasks which enables tekton to work with VMs, disks and common-templates.

-**Note**: Once `deployTektonTaskResources` is set to true, SSP operator will not delete deployed resources if `deployTektonTaskResources` is reverted back to false.
+The `deployTektonTaskResources` feature gate is deprecated.
+If it is set to `false` on existing clusters, it will remove tasks and example pipelines.
+Setting it to `true` has no effect.

 **Default**: `false`